 What is creatine exactly?

-Well, we’ve told you it’s a natural supplement, but it would be useful to know what it’s made of and why it’s natural, wouldn’t it?
+Well, we know it’s a natural supplement, but it would be helpful to know what it’s made of and why it’s natural.

-When it comes to understanding creatine monohydrate’s make-up it’s important to look at it from two perspectives – the body’s version of creatine and the creatine that’s manufactured synthetically.
+When it comes to understanding creatine monohydrate’s make-up, it’s essential to look at it from two perspectives – the body’s version of creatine and the creatine that’s manufactured synthetically.

 What’s the best creatine for you?